+The district has noticed that the COVID-19 Pandemic continues to have significant negative effects on student learning and their emotional well-being.
+The district continues to invest funds in MTSS Coordinators and Counseling positions to help students rebound successfully.
 The length of time these measures will be in place, and the full extent of the financial impact on the school district, is unknown at this time.